Kagami Yoshimizu: Biography

+Manga art

 Around that time, Yoshimizu met Gō Katō, who later became an editor—and then editor-in-chief—at Comptiq.
 Katō appears in the Lucky Star manga series as the rabbit "Editor K".
 After that, Yoshimizu got commission work to do spot illustrations and stories in anthology comic releases, in addition to doing original manga stories to fill out empty spots in the magazine when manga series completed.

 One of the original series he created was Lucky Star, which became popular and was subsequently picked up as a regular series.
-Lucky Star currently runs in Comptiq.

-There had been some confusion as to Yoshimizu's gender due to one of the main characters of Lucky Star—who is also named "Kagami"—being female, so Yoshimizu made it clear he was male in September 2007 at "Lucky Star Autumn Festival" Autograph session in Akihabara.
-While on a signing trip to Taiwan, he was proposed to by a male twice.
-In volume 6 of the manga he apologized, stating he likes females.
+The series had been on hiatus since 2014.
+On September 2, 2022, it was announced that Lucky Star would make a return.
+It began again on November 10, 2022.
+As of 2023, it runs in Comptiq.